cristianadam/except/README.md

 This library will transform system exceptions – SEH on Windows, SIGNALs on POSIX, in C++ exceptions.

+This repository contains code for the [NullPointerException in C++](https://cristianadam.eu/20160914/nullpointerexception-in-c-plus-plus/) article.

 Structured Exceptions Handling (SEH)
 ------------------------------------